Table Of Contents

 What Is The Difference Between Provisioning And Configuration?

-Once a system has been provisioned, the next step is to configure the system and maintain it consistently over time.
+Once a system has been provisioned, the next step is configuring it and maintaining it consistently over time.

 Configuration management, on the other hand, involves maintaining your computer systems, applications, servers, network devices, and related IT components in that desired state.
-It ensures that a system continues to work as expected even after you’ve made many changes to it.
+It ensures that a system continues to work as expected even after you’ve made many changes.

-The practice of configuration management involves identifying, documenting, and controlling the setting up of IT assets, which include hardware, software, and data.
+Configuration management involves identifying, documenting, and controlling the setting up of IT assets, including hardware, software, and data.
 Managing configurations is important because it helps:

 • Ensure the integrity of IT systems